apache/plc4x/README.md

 If you're building a source-distribution and haven't installed git yet, be sure to do so.

-The windows version of the PCAP library can be found here: https://sourceforge.net/projects/winpcap413-176/ (In order to read PCAPNG files we require a libpcap version 1.1.0 or greater.
+The Windows version of the PCAP library can be found here: https://sourceforge.net/projects/winpcap413-176/ (In order to read PCAPNG files we require a libpcap version 1.1.0 or greater.
 The default Windows version is 1.0.
 At this location there is a patched version based on libpcap 1.7.4)